srpillai/VyomaX/README.md

 Installing:

-A step by step examples that tell you how to get the game going:
+A step by step examples that tell you how to install:
 * Clone or Download a copy from the Github: https://github.com/srpillai/vyomax.git
-* go the cloned or downloaded page in Terminal as in example:  cd desktop/lc101/liftoff/react-projects/vyomax
+* Go or CD  to the cloned or downloaded page in Terminal as in example:  cd desktop/lc101/liftoff/react-projects/vyomax

 Start by:
 *  yarn install (first time only)